The widely-traveled author shares some interesting facts about Miami!

 29. Miami has a professional symphony orchestra and ballet company, which perform in the Miami-Dade County Auditorium.
 Various concert series feature visiting artists from the United States and abroad.

-30. There are also professional theater, at the Coconut Grove Playhouse, and amateur theatrical productions.
+30. There is also a professional theater at the Coconut Grove Playhouse, and amateur theatrical productions.

 31. Greater Miami has a number of art museums.
 Villa Vizcaya, an Italian Renaissance-style palazzo built by industrialist James Deering, houses an art museum owned by Miami-Dade county.